victoriaalina89/selwyn/README.md

 # Selwyn Swim Club

-Responsive Website for a swim club in NZ.
+Responsive Website for a swim club in NZ using services and repository pattern.

 **Features:** Admin Area, Homepage, Services, Gallery, Contact Form, Events.